 Step #4) Close the Deal

 The fourth and final step is to close the deal.
-The good news is that you should have a relatively easy time convincing the client to purchase the add-on item IF you explained the benefits and why he or she should buy it.
+The good news is that you should have a relatively easy time convincing the client to purchase the add-on item IF you explained and proven the benefits and why he or she should buy it.